-The PGDE course at the University of Dundee will prepare you for teaching in the secondary sector and is accredited by the General Teaching Council for Scotland.
+The PGDE course will prepare you for teaching in the secondary sector and is accredited by the General Teaching Council for Scotland.

 The course consists of 2 on-campus modules (14 weeks in total) and 3 school placements (3 x 6 week placements).
 Each placement is pre-ceded by time on campus where lectures, tutorials and workshops will form the main programme, in addition to tutor directed tasks and individual study time.